carina-kauf/lm-event-knowledge/probing/scripts/README.md

 ### `NOTWORKING_load_embeddings.py`
 * :construction: An attempt to standarlize the process to load different models with dictionaries.
 Has some unfixed errors, but moved on to other priorities.
 The current pickle files were generated with the above three files.

+> :warning: the probing/sentence_embeddings directory with all the pickle files are too large to push, so you'd need to run these loading scipts on your local machine, and save them as probing/sentence_embeddings/{dataset_name}_{model_name}.pickle.
+Saving with this particular file name will allow you to directly load them with `pickle_newsplit_automatic.py` and `pickle_linear_human_mse.py`.

+## 2. Predicting plausibilities from model embeddings

+This file reads the pre-loaded pickle files, and outputs accuracy matrices of the classification accuracies for all 24/48 layers and all 10 folds.
+It takes five commandline arguments: layer_num, voice_type, sentence_type, dataset_name, and model_name.
+Details below:

 ### `pickle_newsplit_automatic.py`
 * most up-to-date [embeddings --> plausibility].
 Metric: accuracy with logit regression
 * run on commandline: `python pickle_newsplit_automatic.py [layer_num] [voice_type] [sentence_type] [dataset_name] [model_name]`